MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-overview-hslockdown.md

 ## Add the Local System account

-To add the Local System account, follow these steps:
+To add a Local System account, follow these steps:

 1. Sign in to the computer with an account that is a member of the Administrators group.